owenwilljones/owen-website/pages/stuff-ive-done.md

 ### This website

 I'm continuing to iterate this website.
 I don't know yet if I'll use it as anything other than a tiny internet presence but I've got _ideas_.
+A few things on my mind:

+- Linting
+- Paginated blog post lists
+- Content other than a digital CV and weeknotes
+- An ethical analytics setup
+- A proper assessment of the site's sustainability

 We'll see.

+## Finished

 ### Rollout the GOV.UK brand refresh